The 16 Top Microsoft Project Alternatives & Competitors in 2023 (Free & Paid!)

 If your team needs something similar to MS Project, but with fewer bells and whistles, then you may find a home with Wrike.
-Even though it isn’t open-source, it offers a free version.
+Even though it isn’t an open-source project management tool, it offers a free version.

 Learn about using Wrike for project management.

 - Assign tasks using drag and drop menu

 - Time tracking

 - Work management function like creating work breakdown structure

 - Poor Interface

 “Wrike is unique with respect to other similar applications because it is not just a project management tool.
 It also functions as a work management tool, which is slightly different.” — G2Crowd

 “With its rock-solid performance at work, I couldn’t notice demerits with the app.
 However, it’s quite expensive when it comes to pricing.
 But the features we are getting up with the app purchase is at the top, and can’t deny that it’s way better than other competitive project management tools.” – Capterra Verified Review

 PlanView (formerly Clarizen) is a hefty project tool that any serious (and certified!) project manager may want to consider.
 This tool is for project planning and etching each detail into stone when you can’t afford to be wrong.